Zoom Introduces Zoom Ai Companion - Available At No Additional Cost With Paid Zoom User Accounts

-(MENAFN- GlobeNewsWire - Nasdaq) SAN JOSE, Calif., Sept.
-05, 2023 (GLOBE NEWSWIRE) -- Today, Zoom Video Communications, Inc. (NASDAQ: ZM) announced that Zoom AI Companion (formerly Zoom IQ), the company's generative AI digital assistant, is now included at no additional cost for customers with the paid services in their Zoom user accounts1.
+Today, Zoom Video Communications, Inc. (NASDAQ: ZM) announced that Zoom AI Companion (formerly Zoom IQ), the company's generative AI digital assistant, is now included at no additional cost with the paid services in their Zoom user accounts1.
 AI Companion reinforces Zoom's vision to deliver limitless human connection on one platform, empowering people by increasing their productivity, enhancing their skills, and improving team effectiveness.
-Zoom also announced today that Zoom IQ for Sales, its conversational intelligence software, will be renamed Zoom Revenue Accelerator .
+Zoom also announced today that Zoom IQ for Sales, its conversational intelligence software, will be renamed Zoom Revenue Accelerator.

 Zoom's federated approach to AI delivers high-quality results and lowers costs by dynamically incorporating its own large language models, along with third-party models such as Meta Llama 2, OpenAI, and Anthropic.